How it started . . .

 By December, 1890, the young congregation was ready to dedicate a new building located at the southeast corner of College and Huntoon and built at a cost of $6,000.
 By the time this dedication took place, the Reverend John B. Hill had departed Topeka and had been succeeded by the Reverend Theodore W. Harris.
 As the Elmhurst and College Hill additions to Topeka grew between 1890 and 1911, so did Westminster.

 By 1911 Westminster needed a building better suited to its needs and an extensive remodeling was undertaken at a cost equal to that of the original structure.

 Reverend Ralph Ward, who came in 1904 and stayed until 1917, was influential in establishing Westminster’s firm identity as a missional church, though we were always that.
-Long before we had a church building we had missionary societies up and running.
-Then John McAfee, a young ex-chaplain, was called in the Spring of 1919 –leading Westminster through some of its most satisfying and most trying times.
-In 1921 the congregation decided t would begin work toward a new church to be built on land at the northwest corner of 13th and Boswell.
+Long before we had a church building, we had missionary societies up and running.
+John McAfee, a young ex-army chaplain, was called as pastor in the spring of 1919, leading Westminster through some of its most satisfying and most trying times.
+In 1921 the congregation decided it would begin work toward a new church to be built on land at the northwest corner of 13th and Boswell.

 A story in the July 28, 1924, Topeka Daily Capital described the undertaking, in part: “The new church will sit on a natural terrace on one of the most picturesque sites in the city.
 The building is intended for a community center, to benefit all citizens of the Westminster community.”
 The final costs of the new edifice would run over $163,000, an enormous sum in those days.
 With the Great Depression coming and World War II following, the congregation needed twenty years to pay off this debt and almost lost the building in the process.
 First Presbyterian Church helped motivate us to believe we could overcome this burden and with their help we finally did so in 1945.